koinotice/genv/README.md

 _Lowcal_ is essentially a wrapper around a set of `docker-compose` configurations that make it easy to up a local development environment for Docker.
-It's an ideal choice for developing containerized microservices, for those that don't wish to run a full management/orchestration platform on their workstation.
+It's an ideal choice for those that don't wish to run a full management/orchestration platform on their workstation.

 ## Core Services